mblstamps/stamps2019/assembly/megahit.rst

    blastn -db ref.fa -query megahit_out/final.contigs.fa -outfmt 6 -out contigs.x.ref.blastnout

 Let's take a look at this file together.
-First, this is a nice (key)[!http://www.metagenomics.wiki/tools/blast/blastn-output-format-6] for BLAST outputs in tabular format.
+First, this is a nice `key <http://www.metagenomics.wiki/tools/blast/blastn-output-format-6>`_ for BLAST outputs in tabular format.

 What can we see in this output?